Hsipaw is a beautiful region, which is very popular with travellers for walking and trekking, whether this is for a day, overnight, or 3-plus days.

 This is on the same easy, half-hour walk from town as to Myauk Myo.
 Once you get to Little Bagan, there’s a collection of ancient brick Stupas, which is a good photo opportunity (as long as it’s not raining).

 If you’ve travelled to the Angkor Wat ruins (Cambodia) and Bagan (Burma) and seen some of the smaller temples, Little Bagan will remind you of these sites, a little; overgrown vegetation and rubble but on a much smaller scale in comparison.

-As it is raining a lot, there was not much sitting happening – I can only imagine it would be much more pleasant in the dry.
+As it is raining a lot, there isn’t much stopping and sitting happening – I can only imagine it would be much more pleasant in the dry.

 As currently, there is fighting between the Shan rebels and the Government’s army, we didn’t do the 2 or 3-day treks and only did the short treks.

-If you take a short walk (8km round trip) south of the town, you’ll run into small Shan villages along iridescent rice paddies and against the surrounding mountains, this makes for an excellent photo opportunity.
+If you take a short walk (8km round trip) south of the town, you’ll run into small Shan villages along iridescent rice paddies, and against the surrounding mountains.
+These vistas make for an excellent photo opportunity.

 Most of all, the local villagers are so friendly and it doesn’t take much to win a smile from a local.
 Definitely make the effort to venture outside of Hsipaw Town itself.

 Although staff are very friendly and accommodating, and the breakfast is good, I still feel that the accommodation itself is over-priced (more of a hostel feel).